TheCtkHoster/Undetected-DLL-Injection-Method/README.md

 # Undetected-DLL-Injection

+⚠️**WARNING THIS PROJECT IS STILL UNDER DEVELOPMENT FOR V2.
+THIS INJECTOR CURRENTLY SUCKS AND IM MAKING V2.
+V2 WILL BE RELEASED OVER THE NEXT FEW DAYS** ⚠️

 📖 Project Overview :

 This is a DLL injector written in C++, it uses the most advanced method to inject DLL (LoadLibrary).